 - The rarer CYP2C19*3 variant makes clopidogrel even less effective, and occurs in 1.8% of Pacific peoples and Māori [4,5].

 Kate Kilpatrick is among a group of students who took part in the summer of research programme funded by Precision Driven Health.
-This month we are featuring a blog series examining these projects.
 While at an elementary stage and considered to be a ‘proof of concept’, these projects offer fresh insights into what the world of healthcare will look like when precision medicine is fully implemented.

 1. Wallentin, L., et al., Effect of CYP2C19 and ABCB1 single nucleotide polymorphisms on outcomes of treatment with ticagrelor versus clopidogrel for acute coronary syndromes: a genetic substudy of the PLATO trial.
 The Lancet.
 376(9749): p.
 1320-1328.